KhalilBelghouat/ABayesianMarkovRegimeSwitchingModelofStockReturnVolatility/README.md

 The data, a financial time series, is organized in a table containing 7 columns and 2501 rows.
 The first column contains the date, the following 4 columns contain the closing, opening, high and low prices of the MASI index, while the remaining columns contain the index's trading volumes and daily variations.

 ### Model Building and Estimation

+The two-regime Markov-switching GARCH model and its single-regime counterpart were both built using the ```MSGARCH``` package.
+The estimation procedure was done via Bayesian Markov chain Monte Carlo (MCMC) technique generating draws from the posterior distribution.
+These draws are used to characterize the distribution of the parameters.